 What courses will we take?

-- LAW 201: Introduction to Environmental Law and Policy (4 credits).
+- LAW 102: Introduction to Criminal Law (4 credits).
 Social science group satisfying.

 - PHIL 102: Introduction to Ethics (4 credits).
 Arts and letters group satisfying.

 - LAW 301: Youth and Social Change (4 credits).
 Social science group satisfying; identity, pluralism, and tolerance multicultural satisfying